joamaki/goreactive/doc/talks/2022-06-08-zurich-gophers.md

 ### Reactive programming?

-- Reactive programming is about building systems out of event streams
+- Reactive programming (to me) is a modular way of composing systems out of event streams.
 - Think unix pipes
-- Libraries provide the language for composing and transforming the streams
+- A reactive library provides the language for composing and transforming streams

 ---

 ### Reactive Extensions (ReactiveX)

-- API for reactive programming from Microsoft (2011)
+- API for reactive programming originally from Microsoft (2011)
-- Implementations for many languages, including Go (RxGo)
+- Official implementations for many languages, including Go (RxGo)
 - My library roughly follows the API

 ---